Acidburn0zzz/docbuilder/README.md

 All programs have to be available in your current searchpath.

+Clone this repository somewhere to your local machine, as you'll need all files.

 ## Initial setup
 Regardless of your choice, you'll have to configure some things by hand.
 That's a one-time operation.